-As a charity, SaltMalawi is exempt from tax on income and gains falling within S505 of the Taxes Act 1968 or S256 of the Taxes of Chargeable Gains Act 1992 to the extent that these applied to charitable objects.
+As a charity, SaltMalawi is exempt from corporation tax on income and gains falling within sections 466 to 493 Corporation Tax Act 2010 and section 256 Taxation of Chargeable Gains Act 1992 to the extent that these applied to charitable objects.
 No tax charges have arisen in the charity.